-Planning for the 2017 Annual Action Plan (AAP) began early in the program year when the Community Development Advisory Committee (CDAC) held numerous public meetings (October 13, 2016, November 10, 2016, January 25, 2017, February 9, 2017, March 9, 2017, April 13, 2017, May 18, 2017 and June 29, 2017) in order to develop Bryan's 2017 AAP.
-Two of the public meetings (March 9th and June 29th) included public hearings, presentations and discussion on the CDBG and HOME grant allocations for the proposed 2017 AAP and those same meetings also included public hearings to provide information and receive comments related to Fair Housing and Affirmative Marketing issues in Bryan.
-The June 29, 2017 meeting began a 30-day public comment period, which ended July 28, 2017.
+Planning for the 2018 Annual Action Plan (AAP) began early in the program year when the Community Development Advisory Committee (CDAC) held numerous public meetings (October 12, 2017, November 9, 2017, February 8, 2018, March 8, 2018, April 12, 2018, May 10, 2018 and June 28, 2018) in order to develop Bryan's 2018 AAP.
+Two of the public meetings (March 8th and June 28th) included public hearings, presentations and discussion on the CDBG and HOME grant allocations for the proposed 2018 AAP and those same meetings also included public hearings to provide information and receive comments related to Fair Housing and Affirmative Marketing issues in Bryan.
+The June 28, 2018 meeting began a 30-day public comment period, which ended July 27, 2018.
 There were also multiple Joint Relief Funding Review Committee (JRFRC) meetings held jointly with the City of College Station to provide information, receive and review applications, and accept public input related to public service funding in the community.
-Public service applications were solicited and received between February 16, and March 23, 2017.
-A pre-proposal workshop was held on February 16, 2017 and another seven public JRFRC meetings were held on the following dates: April 6, 2017, April 13, 2017, April 20, 2017, April 27, 2017, May 4, 2017, and two meetings on May 17, 2017.
+Public service applications were solicited and received between January 18, and March 8, 2018.
+Pre-proposal workshops were held on January 18 and February 2, 2018 and another seven public JRFRC meetings were held on the following dates: April 5, 2018, April 12, 2018, April 19, 2018, April 26, 2018, May 3, 2018, May 10, 2018, and May 16, 2018 to review and recommend funding to public service agency programs.

 This document annually updates and commits to the 5-Year CP which includes an assessment of housing and homeless needs, a housing marketing analysis, a 5-year strategic plan, and monitoring standards and procedures to ensure compliance with program requirements.
 The CP's Strategic Plan describes priorities and strategies (measurable goals) for addressing community needs concerning affordable housing, homelessness, needs of special populations, and non-housing community development needs.
 The 2015-19 CP was adopted by the City of Bryan Council on July 28, 2015.
-On April 13, 2017, during a public meeting, staff and CDAC reviewed the estimated general project allocation recommendations for the 2017 AAP.
-Subsequently, at its June 29, 2017 meeting, the CDAC held public hearings for the 2017 AAP, provided for the beginning of a comment period, and reviewed the draft 2017 AAP.
-It was determined that the 2017 AAP, and all described therein, be forwarded to the Bryan City Council for action.
-The Bryan City Council approved the 2017 AAP at its July 11, 2017 regular meeting.
+On April 12, 2018, during a public meeting, staff and CDAC reviewed the estimated general project allocation recommendations for the 2018 AAP.
+Subsequently, at its June 28, 2018 meeting, the CDAC held public hearings for the 2018 AAP, provided for the beginning of a comment period, and reviewed the draft 2018 AAP.
+It was determined that the 2018 AAP, and all described therein, be forwarded to the Bryan City Council for action.
+The Bryan City Council approved the 2018 AAP at its July 10, 2017 regular meeting.

-A list of the proposed activities was published in the Bryan/College Station Eagle on June 15, 2017, providing a 15-day notice for the public hearing held on June 29, 2017.
-The June 29th public meeting began the required 30-day comment period.
-Citizen comments on the proposed 2017 AAP were accepted through July 28, 2017 (see Attachments)
+A list of the proposed activities was published in the Bryan/College Station Eagle on June 12, 2018, providing a 15-day notice for the public hearing held on June 28, 2018.
+The June 28th public meeting began the required 30-day comment period.
+Citizen comments on the proposed 2017 AAP were accepted through July 27, 2018 (see Attachments).

-Public service announcements (PSAs) were also provided to and published by the 211-Texas nonemergency help-line, and the Community Partnership Board (representing over 80 local service providers).
+Public service announcements (PSAs) were also provided to and published by the 211-Texas non-emergency help-line, and the Community Partnership Board (representing over 80 local service providers).
 Additionally, PSAs were linked to on the City of Bryan's website, the CDS Dept. webpage, on the city's informational television station (Channel 16), and on social media like YouTube.
 Finally, similar information was also forwarded to local radio stations to be aired in their community information slots.